seesmof/Memory-Cards-Webapp/README.md

 ## About

-This repository contains a card game that consist of a stack of cards with each one hidden at the very beginning with duplicate pairs for each kind of card.
-When user flips a card he can see it for one turn, but then after they flip another card, if those two do not match, they get hidden.
+This card game provides an engaging and challenging experience for players.
+It tests their memory and concentration skills as they try to match pairs of cards.
+Enjoy playing and have fun!
 Made with React, TailwindCSS and Vite.
 Fully functional, fully responsive.

 ## Screenshots